 Homepage of Alexandre Kaspar

-I am a recent PhD from MIT CSAIL, interested by startup opportunities, especially in creating digital tools for computational weft knitting.
+I am a recent PhD from MIT CSAIL,

 My interests span digital and physical fabrication, computer graphics and vision, machine learning and HCI.

 Knit Sketching: from Cut & Sew Patterns to Machine-Knit Garments

 Knitting Skeletons: Computer-Aided Design Tool for Shaping and Patterning of Knitted Garments